 Why is 1 TB a lot, but necessary?

-Most modern smartphones have 256–512 GB, which is enough for photos, videos, applications, games, and chat and social media caches.
-However, there are people for whom the phone is a working tool.
-They have to record videos daily, upload large files, so the standard capacity is not enough.
+Most modern smartphones have 256–512 GB, which is enough for photos, videos, apps, games, and chat and social media caches.
+However, there are people for whom the phone is a work tool.
+They need to record videos daily, upload large files, so the standard capacity is insufficient.

 Regular users can store data in the cloud, but this is not always possible and convenient: